-- Potassium chloride contains a one-to-one ratio of the two elements, K = potassium and Cl- = chloride.
+- Contains a one-to-one ratio of K = potassium and Cl- = chloride.

 - K content approx 50%